Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable8.md

 - Photo of PI generating square waves (show LCD output and oscilloscope shot): Amplitude: +/- 2V, and 4V.
 Frequency: 100Hz, 5000Hz, 10Khz.
 (This is 6 total points)
 - You should have commented code on Github.

+**If your negative reference is not working, you may use a lab power supply.**

 # Summary

 In summary, for this week you need to:

-1. Square Wave Model
+1. Make progress on your square wave design
+2. Include the items described above
-2. Update your User Manual and Technical Documentation with your findings.
+3. Update your User Manual and Technical Documentation with your findings.